 This inverse square dependence of gravitational acceleration is often, but incorrectly, called Newton's 'law' of gravitation.
 Indeed, the occultist and physicist Isaac Newton proved more elegantly than Hooke that the expression agreed with all astronomical and terrestrial observations.
-Above all, however, he organized a better public relations cam-

-Ref.
-136 paign, in which he falsely claimed to be the originator of the idea.
+Above all, however, he organized a better public relations campaign, in which he falsely claimed to be the originator of the idea.

 Newton published a simple proof showing that the description of astronomical gravitation also gives the correct description for stones thrown through the air, down here on 'father Earth'.
-To achieve this, he compared the acceleration a{m} of the Moon with that of stones q.
+To achieve this, he compared the acceleration a_m of the Moon with that of stones g.
 For the ratio between these two accelerations, the inverse square relation predicts a value $g/a_m = d_m^2/R^2$, where d_m the distance of the Moon and R is the radius of the Earth.
-The Moon's distance can be measured by triangulation, comparing
+The Moon's distance can be measured by triangulation, comparing the position of the Moon against the starry background from two different points on Earth.
+The result is $d_m/R = 60 \pm 3$, depending on the orbital position of the Moon, so that an average ratio $g/a_m = 3.6 \cdot 10^3$ is predicted from universal gravity.
+But both accelerations can also be measured directly.
+At the surface of the Earth, stones are subject to an acceleration due to gravitation with magnitude $g = 9.8 \text{ m/s}^2$, as determined by measuring the time that stones need to fall a given distance.
+For the Moon, the definition of acceleration, a = dv/dt, in the case of circular motion - roughly correct here - gives $a_m = d_m(2\pi/T)^2$, where T = 2.4 Ms is the time the Moon takes for one orbit around the Earth.
+The measurement of the radius of the Earth yields R = 6.4 Mm, so that